 Located at a critical signaling junction between extracellular growth receptors and pro-growth pathways, KRAS is one of the most commonly mutated genes in cancer 1,2.
 However, it is frequently mutated in only a handful of cancers, with the highest frequencies in colorectal adenocarcinoma (COAD), lung adenocarcinoma (LUAD), multiple myeloma (MM), and pancreatic adenocarcinoma (PAAD).
 Importantly, the mutations found in KRAS vary substantially across cancers, pointing to significant differences in signaling behavior of the alleles that complement the environment of the specific cellular context 3,4.

-When mutated at one of its four hotspot codons – 12, 13, 61, or 146 – activated K-RAS protein is thought to hyperactivate many downstream effector pathways, for instance, the MAPK and PI3K-AKT signaling pathways 1.
-Previous studies have documented substantial differences in the biochemical and signaling properties of the common K-RAS variants (reviewed by 5,6).
+When mutated at one of its four hotspot codons – 12, 13, 61, or 146 – activated K-RAS protein hyperactivates many downstream effector pathways, for instance, the MAPK and PI3K-AKT signaling pathways 1.
+Previous studies have documented substantial differences in the biochemical and signaling properties of the common K-RAS variants (reviewed by Miller et al. (2012) and Li et al. (2018) 5,6).
 K-RAS normally operates as a molecular switch, activating downstream pathways when GTP-bound, but inactive when GDP-bound following the hydrolysis of the γ-phosphate.
 This reaction is catalyzed by GTPase-activating proteins (GAPs), while the exchange of the GDP for a new GTP is facilitated by guanine nucleotide exchange factors (GEFs) 7.
 Activating KRAS mutations result in elevated downstream pathway activation by increasing the steady-state concentration of GTP-bound K-RAS.
 More specifically, mutations to codons 12, 13, and 61 reduce the rate of intrinsic and/or GAP-mediated hydrolysis, and mutations at 13 and 61, but not 12, also enhance the rate of nucleotide exchange 8,9.
 Alternatively, 146 mutations do not alter the rate of GTP hydrolysis, but cause hyperactivation through an increased rate of GDP exchange 4,10–12.
 Additional biochemical, structural, and signaling distinctions have been identified between different mutant alleles, including between those at the same amino acid position 4,8,13–20.

-Likely as a consequence of their distinct properties, associations have been uncovered between the specific KRAS mutation status of a patient’s cancer and its drug-response or clinical outcome 3,6.
-For instance, a retrospective meta-analysis suggested that COAD tumors with a KRAS G13D allele are sensitive to anti-EGFR therapies, a treatment generally discouraged for KRAS-mutant tumors 21.
+Likely as a consequence of their distinct properties, associations have been uncovered between the specific KRAS mutation status of a patient’s cancer and its drug-response or their clinical outcome 3,6.
+For instance, a retrospective meta-analysis suggested that COAD tumors with a KRAS G13D allele were sensitive to anti-EGFR therapies, a treatment generally discouraged for KRAS-mutant tumors 21.
 It has recently been proposed, via computational and experimental means, that differential interaction kinetics between K-RAS G13D and the Ras GAP NF-1 explain this effect 22–24.
-Another example is that the KRAS G12D allele is associated with reduced overall survival in advanced PAAD when compared to patients with WT KRAS, KRAS G12R, or KRAS G12V 25.
-Thus far, the hypothesis has been that the different biological properties of the mutant KRAS alleles is the cause of these clinical distinctions.
+Another example is that the KRAS G12D allele is associated with worse overall survival in advanced PAAD when compared to patients with WT KRAS, KRAS G12R, or KRAS G12V 25.
+Thus far, the hypothesis has been that the different biological properties of the mutant KRAS alleles are the cause of these clinical distinctions.
 However, it is also possible that allele-specific genetic interactions drive the varying clinical outcomes.

 For the reasons noted above, understanding the heterogeneous properties of the KRAS alleles is essential to effectively treating KRAS-driven cancers.
 Here we describe KRAS genetic interactions found in COAD, LUAD, MM, and PAAD.
 We studied the origins of KRAS mutations to assess the extent to which latent mutational processes determined the allelic distribution.
-Further, we constructed comutation networks for each KRAS allele and interrogated to identify properties of the alleles.
-Finally, we analyzed allele-specific genetic dependencies to identify potential therapeutic targets.
-Integrating these two forms of genetic interactions highlighted the distinct effects of each KRAS allele on the genetic landscape, and thus behavior, of the tumor.
+Further, we constructed comutation networks for each KRAS allele and interrogated them to identify properties of the alleles.
+Finally, we analyzed allele-specific genetic dependencies to explore potential therapeutic targets.
 We believe that an allele-specific and tissue-specific analysis such as this is necessary to fully understand the nature of the most potent oncogenes.

 Results